SentiChain/aparecium/README.md

   --log_every 50
 ```

 > Note: for most users of the PyPI package, you **do not** need to run training.
-You can simply use the HF checkpoint with `ApareciumV2`.
+You can simply use the HF checkpoint with `Aparecium`.

 ---